rstudio/keras3/man-src/k_diag/3-rendered.md

 #        [0, 4, 0],
 #        [0, 0, 8]])
 ```

+@returns
+The extracted diagonal or constructed diagonal tensor.

 @param x Input tensor.
 If `x` is 2-D, returns the k-th diagonal of `x`.
     If `x` is 1-D, return a 2-D tensor with `x` on the k-th diagonal.